 Daily local treatment

-– Bathe the leg for 10 to 15 minutes in NaDCC or chloramine and rinse in boiled water.
+– Bathe the leg for 10 to 15 minutes in NaDCC and rinse in boiled water.

 – Remove any necrotic (black) and fibrinous (yellowish) tissue using compresses or excise the tissue with a scalpel.

-• to a clean ulcer, with little discharge: 10% polyvidone iodine and vaseline;
+• to a clean ulcer, with little discharge: 10% povidone iodine and vaseline;

-• to an oozing ulcer: 10% polyvidone iodine alone;
+• to an oozing ulcer: 10% povidone iodine alone;

-• to multiple or extensive oozing ulcers: diluted polyvidone iodine (1/4 of 10% polyvidone + 3/4 of 0.9% NaCl or clean water) for one minute then rinse with 0.9% NaCl or clean water to reduce the risk of transcutaneous iodine absorption.
+• to an extensive, oozing ulcer or multiple ulcers: diluted povidone iodine (1/4 of 10% povidone iodine + 3/4 of 0.9% sodium chloride or clean water) for one minute then rinse with 0.9% sodium chloride or clean water to reduce the risk of transcutaneous iodine absorption.

 – Cover with a dry sterile dressing.